 Echeveria 'Dark Desire', Echeveria 'Neon Black Pride'

-Echeveria 'Mensa', also distributed as Echeveria 'Dark Desire' or Echeveria 'Neon Black Pride', is a succulent plant with rosettes, up to 8 inches (20 cm) in diameter, of densely-packed leaves.
-It is highly prized for its large rosettes and fantastic color.
-The leaves are gray-green or blue-green with pink to lavender flushing when grown in bright sunlight.
+Echeveria 'Mensa', also distributed as Echeveria 'Dark Desire' or Echeveria 'Neon Black Pride', is an attractive succulent that forms rosettes of densely-packed leaves.
+The rosettes grow up to 8 inches (20 cm) in diameter.
+Leaves are gray-green or blue-green with pink to lavender flushing when grown in bright sunlight.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).